10 Tips for Dining Out While on the South Beach DietArticle posted in: South Beach Diet South Beach DIY

 3. Know your meal plan.

 Try to plan ahead as best you can for dining out.
 If this will count as one of your DIY meals on the South Beach Diet, make sure you know how many servings of Proteins, Healthy Fats, Good Carbs and Vegetables to aim for in your meal out so you can keep an eye on portion sizes once you get there.

 4. Don’t show up starving.

 Make sure to eat as you normally would throughout the day leading up to dining out—don’t dip out on breakfast or skip snacks in order to “save up” calories or servings to splurge with later on.
 Besides the obvious reason (show up overly hungry and you’re less likely to stick to your plan and more likely to overeat when the food arrives), skipping meals throughout the day could lead you right into a blood sugar crash and subsequent snack-fest that throws you off track before you even step foot in the door of the restaurant.

 You’re not you when you’re hungry, so set yourself up with the best possible odds by not showing up starving, or worse—after having overdone it on vending machine goodies or snacks earlier in the day—all because you skipped a regularly scheduled meal or snack on your plan.
-Order some extra South Beach snacks and entrées for easy access to stay on track on days that you’re dining out! >

 5. Be the portion police.